GiliEllen/idigital-project/README.md

 </head>
 <body>

-<h1>Digital Store Full-Stack Development Project</h1>
+<h1>iDigital Store Full-Stack Development Project</h1>
-<p>This is a full-stack development project for a digital store, built using React.js for the front-end, Node.js and Express for the back-end, and MySQL for the database.</p>
+<p>This is a fullstack development project that Lior Grishin and I built to create a fully functional idigital store.
+The project uses React.js, Redux Toolkit Node.js and Express, and a MySQL database.
+The project allows users to browse digital products, add them to their cart, and checkout using Stripe.</p>
 <h3>Skills Used</h3>
 <ul>
 <li>